sebajou/fastapi-mongo/README.md

 # FastAPI and MongoDB Boilerplate

-A simple starter for building RESTful APIs with FastAPI and MongoDB.
+A simple starter for building RESTful APIs microservice with FastAPI, MongoDB, RabbitMQ, Celery and Redis.

 ![image](./img.jpg)